adjtomo/pyatoa/pyatoa/docs/intro.rst

 How do I use Pyatoa?
 ~~~~~~~~~~~~~~~~~~~~

-Pyatoa follows the design philosophy of ObsPy, that means it's meant to be used
+Pyatoa was written following the design philosophy of ObsPy, that means it's
-as a Python tool, NOT as a standalone command-line tool, or GUI based program.
+meant to be used as a Python tool, NOT as a standalone command-line tool, or
+GUI based program.
 Pyatoa can be invoked through scripting, or in interactive Python
-environments such as the Python interpretor, IPython, Jupyter Notebooks etc.
+environments such as the Python interpretor, IPython, Jupyter Notebooks, etc.

 The following introductory notebooks should provide a quick overview of how